bjoli/RrbList/src/RrbTree/README.md

-# Rrb.PersistentVector - A C# RRB tree implementation
+# RrbList - A C# RRB tree implementation

 We all know about clojure's persistent vectors.
 They are old news by this point, not only are they no longer really exciting, but there are greener pastures.
 In short: RRB trees are the bee's knees.
 They are exactly like clojure's